 As mentioned, the Wensleydale Creamery Visitor Centre is the cheese factory in Hawes in the Yorkshire Dales that attracts many visitors.
 Certainly, Wensleydale cheese, especially Yorkshire Wensleydale, has become a famous British cheese, eaten by people across the globe.
 So, really, a visit to the Wensleydale Creamery Visitor Centre is a must!

 You’ll find a visit to the Wensleydale Creamery Visitor Centre is usually included in most tours of the Yorkshire Dales.
-Both of these GetYourGuide Yorkshire Dales tours with Yorkshire Day Tours and Day Tours of Yorkshire include a visit to Hawes and the Wensleydale Creamery.
+Both of these GetYourGuide Yorkshire Dales tours with Yorkshire Day Tours and Best of Britain Yorkshire Day Tours include a visit to Hawes and the Wensleydale Creamery.